 Attendance makes the difference.
 Be present at school with no more than four absences during the school year.
 Attend for better experiences, better achievement, better career options and better opportunities.

 Students and parents can monitor attendance records in Skyward.
 If you have questions about a specific absence, contact the attendance office at your campus.

 If your student will be absent from school please call the school office and let them know.

 Absences for some activities and events such as religious holy days and documented health-care appointments may be excused if the student makes up all the work.
 More information about which activities and events are excused by state law is available in the Student Code of Conduct & Handbook.

 If the school believes a student’s absences are excessive, a personal note from home will no longer be enough to excuse the student’s absence(s).
-A doctor’s note or other method may be required.
+A doctor’s note or another method may be required.